Marie A. Johanson, PT, PhD

-Dr. Johanson’s primary teaching responsibilities within the DPT program are Course Director for Evidenced Based Practice (DPT 765), Course Coordinator for Clinical Research I and II (DPT 915 and DPT 925) and Instructor for Musculoskeletal Rehabilitation (DPT 800).
+Dr. Johanson’s primary teaching responsibilities within the DPT program are Course Director for Evidenced Based Practice (DPT 765) and and Instructor for Musculoskeletal Rehabilitation (DPT 800).
 Her clinical research focuses on the relationship between lower extremity impairments and gait kinetics/kinematics and the effect of physical therapist interventions on lower extremity impairments and gait.
-Dr. Johanson serves on the American Physical Therapy Association’s Primary Care for Physical Therapists Work Group and as a consultant for Tbilisi State Medical University.
+Dr. Johanson is the Chair-Elect of the American Board of Physical Therapy Specialties and a consultant on a collaborative Emory/Tbilisi State Medical University, Republic of Georgia USAID grant.

 2003 Ph.D.
 Higher Education, Georgia State University, Atlanta, GA, USA